MiDo-kun/README.md-Template/README.md

 This project is a blog site web application that focuses on providing visitors with simple yet informative blog posts.
 The front-end design is minimalist and prioritizes simplicity and ease of use, allowing users to access and read blogs quickly and efficiently.
 The application was built using Vite, a fast and efficient build tool for modern web development, along with React, a popular JavaScript library for building user interfaces.
 The Tailwind CSS framework was also used to ensure a streamlined development process.

+Note: Use image or gif as preview here.

 You can view the live website [here](your-user-name/your-repo-name.git).

 **Note**: Additional info goes here.